Analytical Solutions of Open String Field Theory: Marginal deformations

-We see that indeed the zero mode cancels out.
-However, A function that depends on $X$, but not on its zero mode, can be regarded as depending on $\partial X$, which holds exactly this information.
+We see that the zero mode indeed cancels out.
+A function that depends on $X$, but not on its zero mode, can be regarded as depending on $\partial X$, which holds exactly this information.
 Specifically, it might seem that one can write the $X$-dependent terms as,

 This is almost correct.
 Indeed, if it was not for the singularity of the OPE $\partial X X$, that would have been correct.
 In particular, if one chooses a light-like direction for $X$, this expression does hold.
 Note, that the expressions is constructed from a single unintegrated vertex operator at the leftmost position, followed by an integral of the integrated vertex operator.
 However, unlike in the solutions of this problem presented in the previous subsection, the strip length is fixed and one only integrates the integrated vertex insertion over the fixed strip.
 Similarly evaluating $\Psi_{n>2}$ results in a strip of fixed length with a single unintegrated vertex operator to the left, followed by $n-1$ integrated vertex operators.